sjl/cl-ggp/docs/02-overview.markdown

 `cl-ggp` interns all GDL symbols into a separate package called `GGP-RULES` to prevent polluting other packages.
-It also clears this package between matches (except for a few special symbols that survive the clearing) to prevent building up mountains of garbage symbols from building up over time, especially when GDL scrambing is enabled on the server.
+It also clears this package between matches (except for a few special symbols that survive the clearing) to prevent mountains of garbage symbols from building up over time, especially when GDL scrambing is enabled on the server.

 This means that when your player's methods get symbols in their input (i.e. in